CertAlert FAQ

 <add key="Ports" value="443,444,1-65,44000,45000-45500" />

-How Do I Disable The Licence Prompt?
+How Do I Disable The License Prompt?

 CertAlert i_accept_the_licence